evilthreads669966/BootLaces/README.md

 	}
 }
 ```
-2. Add the dependency to your app's build.gradle
+2. Add the dependencies for boot laces & hilt to your app's build.gradle
 ```gradle
 dependencies {
         implementation 'com.github.evilthreads669966:bootlaces:8.4'